School PD Requirements in Kentucky

 What professional development requirements does a school in Kentucky need to meet?

 According to KRS 158.070, schools are required to provide 4 days of professional learning every year.
-A local board may approve a school’s flexible professional development plan that permits teachers or other certified personnel to participate in professional development activities outside the days scheduled in the school calendar or the regularly scheduled hours in the school work day and receive credit towards the four day professional development requirement.
+A local board may approve a school’s flexible professional development plan that permits teachers or other certified personnel to participate in professional development activities outside the days scheduled in the school calendar or the regularly scheduled hours in the school work day.

 How do I contact the KY Department of Education?